piliwilliam0306/Udacity-SDC/CarND-BehavioralCloning-P3/writeup_template.md

 ```

 #### 3. Submission code is usable and readable
-* Here is the link to my [project notebook](https://github.com/piliwilliam0306/Udacity-SDC/blob/master/CarND-BehavioralCloning-P3/P3.ipynb), which shows the pipeline for data preprocess, augmentation, and network training.
+* Here is the link to my [project notebook](https://github.com/piliwilliam0306/Udacity-SDC/blob/master/CarND-BehavioralCloning-P3/P3.ipynb), which shows the pipeline for data preprocess, image augmentation, and network training.
 * The model.py file contains the code for loading pickle file, training, and saving the convolution neural network.

 ### Data Preprocessing